surfliner/surfliner-mirror/comet/README.md

 **Windows** https://docs.docker.com/docker-for-windows/install/

+On a Mac, you will also need to install the Command Line Tools for Xcode.

+`xcode-select --install`

 The install process is much easier with a package manager.

 For Mac, we use brew.
 The install instructions are here: https://brew.sh/